hackle/blog-rust/raw/tables-for-file-structure.md

 Software engineering is so diversified, excitedly they say, look at the styles of architecture for us to choose from!

-Yes, they are indeed many, maybe like flavours of cucumbers, and not nearly as tasteful.
-Also, maybe they are not that different - they are just different schema designs, you know, like in relational databases, or really, like spreadsheets.
+Yes, they are indeed many, like flavours of cucumbers, although not nearly as tasteful.
+Also, maybe they are not that different - they are more like different schema designs, you know, as in relational databases, or really, like spreadsheets.

 # the expression problem

 One of the best explanation for me about the "expression problem" is [this](https://stackoverflow.com/a/22180495/4687081) by [Calmarius](https://stackoverflow.com/users/58805/calmarius) using tables, you know, plain columns and rows.
 The gist is, it's easy to add data (rows), but not so changing schema (columns).
-Designing types is like designing schemas, they are essential activities, as we have learned in the world of relational databases.
+Designing types is like designing schemas, they are essential activities in (typed) programming, as we have learned in the world of relational databases.

 If types can be treated as data, then certainly code should be too?
 After all it's been a trendy thing to say, "code is data"!

-So here we are again, looking at the perennial discussion of file structure in a code base.
+So here we are again, looking at the perennial discussion of file structure - or roughly application architecture in a code-base.
 Given the following files, how should we organise them?

 * PaymentController
 * PaymentModel